-Caste System, unlike other Indian inventions, is not something we can be (or should be) proud of.
+Caste System.
 A morally abhorrent construct of the past, the endurance of which defies comprehension.
-It has persisted through numerous social and religious reform movements for almost 2500 years, the time when Buddhism, as the first reform movement, broke free from Hinduism as a direct consequence of rigidity in caste hierarchies.
-The fight continues to this day with followers of Ambedkar acting as the new reformers.
+It has persisted through numerous social and religious reform movements for almost 2500 years.
+Buddhism was perhaps the first big reform movement when it broke free from Hinduism as a direct consequence of rigidity in caste hierarchies.
+This fight continues to this day with followers of Ambedkar acting as the new reformers.
 Fortunately, they are in a stronger position now more than ever, with higher literacy levels and urbanization breaking the old, yet strong, structures of caste.
 Then there is also the Constitution of India (created, not coincidentally, by Ambedkar) – one of the most systematic and sharpest attacks ever on the caste system.

 However, eliminating the notion of caste from the Indian psyche has proved to be quite difficult, even more so with Indian politicians using caste as a tool for their, often divisive and anti-reform, identity politics.
 Sadly, and I say this with both anguish and perplexity, even the educated lot in big Indian cities is not willing to let go of this irrational and obnoxious part of their identity.
 Perhaps, irrational beliefs don’t need rational reasons for their existence.
 The persistence of caste system reminds me of a poignant scene from the movie Swades.
 In an argument over caste divisions in the village, one of the village chiefs, while responding to SRK’s appeal to disregard castes, replies bluntly – “जाति उसी को कहते हैं जो कभी नहीं जाती”.
 A line that perfectly captures the irrationality and tenacity of caste system.